pyr0ball/pyr0piezo/README.md

 ---

-This is a complete redesign from the ground up, but was based on principles and methodologies developed by [PrecisionPiezoUK](https://precisionpiezo.co.uk/resources-osh)
+This is a complete redesign from the ground up, but was inspired by the sensor developed by [PrecisionPiezoUK](https://precisionpiezo.co.uk/resources-osh)

 Original FFC Cable Chain designs can be found on my Thingiverse: